google/tarpc/README.md

 The `service!` macro expands to a collection of items that form an rpc service.
 In the above example, the macro is called within the `hello_service` module.
 This module will contain a `Client` stub and `Service` trait.
-There is These generated types make it easy and ergonomic to write servers without dealing with serialization directly.
+These generated types make it easy and ergonomic to write servers without dealing with serialization directly.
 Simply implement one of the generated traits, and you're off to the races!